Why “agentic” work stopped being a product feature and became an infrastructure bet

-The agent stack in practice: model, tools, memory, and the orchestration layer
+The production agent stack: model, tools, memory, and the control plane

-Table 1: Comparison of common production agent approaches (2026 operator view)
+Table 1: Common production agent patterns (2026 operator view)

 | Approach | Best for | Typical latency | Operational risk |